BenTaylorPublic/screeps/README.md

         Bank
         Link source (using a number priority, so you can force it to build one on the far away source) Link out

-Siege/pressure command
-    Whenever a room has full energy, create an attack creep which goes to a room and starts attacking Could be good to ween down weak walls over time
-    At a minimum, it would weaken them/use their energy on not upgrading

 Empire Command
     During attack one, empire command shouldn't halt all rooms just because 1 hasn't provided